snakers4/cft-contest-2018/src/article.md

 ![](https://pics.spark-in.me/upload/bad1d7a0c9a0a3bc2289375f04f660bb.jpg)
 We managed to apply some of the current state-of-the-art sequence-to-sequence models to a real `in the wild` [problem](https://datasouls.com/c/cft-contest/description#) in a challenging domain in a mixed multi-task / auto-encoder setting.

-The core of the task - was input classification (**correct / needs to be corrected / random non-relevant trash**) and input correction.
+The core of the task was - input classification (**correct / needs to be corrected / random non-relevant trash**) and input correction.

 The domain was - names of individuals from the countries of the CIS:
 - Mostly Russia, Moldova, Uzbekistan, Georgia, Tadzhikistan, Kazakhstan, Ukraine, etc;
 - Names usually consist of 3 parts (name, surname, patronym) - `Иванов Иван Иванович`.
-Sometimes in certain republics patronyms contain and additional suffix added as a fourth word (`ОГЛЫ`, same as `вич` suffix in Russian, but a separate word);
+Sometimes in certain republics patronyms have additional suffix added as a fourth word (`ОГЛЫ`, same as `вич` suffix in Russian, but a separate word);
 - There were 2+ alphabets with a total around 70+ characters + a lot of noise in the data;

 **Models that worked best**
 - Sequence-to-sequence:
   - Tuned sequence-to-sequence bidirectional GRU (see details below) - `92.5%` wo heuristics, `93%` with heuristics, `93%+` in ensemble;
   - Proper sequence-to-sequence inference loop;
-- Also a more plain model in keras where input is essentially mapped to output via TimeDistributedDense layer worked well - with a top score of `88%`;
+- Also a simpler model in Keras without bottleneck and with Conv1D output layer worked well - with a top score of `88-89%`;
 - Strongest naïve heuristic - if the output of seq2seq inference loop is the same as input - then the input is correct;

 **Key takeaways:**